florianherrengt/m-brane-blog/_posts/2018-10-30-are-my-developers-good.md

 thumb_image: good-code.jpg
 ---

-When you haven't spent the last 5-10 years building software products, it’s easy for people to pull the wool over your eyes.

 There are many stories about founders giving most of their money to con artists.
 They promised them the best app ever and a few months later, founders got nothing and everyone else is gone.

 ## Ask questions